ghiscoding/aurelia-slickgrid/README.md

 ## Main features
 You can see a few screenshots below to demo some of the lib features as well as instructions underneath them and if that is not enough to convince you then head over to the [Wiki - Main Features](https://github.com/ghiscoding/aurelia-slickgrid/wiki).

+## Missing features
+What if `Aurelia-Slickgrid` is missing feature(s) compare to the original core library [6pac/SlickGrid](https://github.com/6pac/SlickGrid/)?

+Fear not, you can simply reference the `SlickGrid` and `DataView` objects, just like in the core lib (they are exposed through Custom Events).
+For more info continue reading on [Wiki - SlickGrid & DataView objects](/ghiscoding/aurelia-slickgrid/wiki/SlickGrid-&-DataView-Objects) and [Wiki - Grid & DataView Events](https://github.com/ghiscoding/aurelia-slickgrid/wiki/Grid-&-DataView-Events)

 ## Screenshots